vruss14/ecommerce/README.md

 # E-Commerce Site

+A functioning back-end for an ecommerce site.
+Users can create, read, update, and delete product information as needed.

 ## Description

 This application utilizes back-end technologies such as Node.js, Express.js, and Sequelize to create a functional back-end for a simple E-Commerce website.
 The application allows a user to successfully make POST, GET, PUT, and DELETE requests to products, categories, and tags for the store.
 This means that a user can add and delete products/categories/tags on their site, and they can update existing information.
 If desired, a user can also display all products/categories/tags, or search specifically by ID.